-By: Kendall Hunt Publishing with contributions from Jenienne Kriegelstein Union College - Asst Professor, North American Division of SDA and Dan Wyrick, By Design Program Consultant.
+By: Kendall Hunt RPD with contributions from Jenienne Kriegelstein Union College - Asst Professor, North American Division of SDA and Dan Wyrick, By Design Program Consultant.

 Innovation of new technologies is constantly moving forward.
 In the classroom, teachers have seen the shift from the use of videocassettes and DVDs to the use of online materials, such as YouTube videos, to bring concepts alive and heighten student interest.
 Now, the next innovation is here: VR—virtual reality.
 This technology takes the audiovisual experience to a whole new level.
 Instead of viewers seeing a flat image, the VR equipment immerses the viewer in a 360° experience that is often interactive, allowing students to experience content in ways never before possible.

 Recognizing the exciting potential applications of VR in the classroom—especially in relation to science content—Kendall Hunt and the North American Division of SDA have been working with VictoryVR, one of the leaders in VR for education, to make VR science units available to teachers as an extension of the ByDesign Science program.